Buyers agent standing in front of house for sale.

 Can I stop working with my buyer’s agent?

 If you determine that your buyer’s real estate agent isn’t meeting your needs, you may be able to end your professional relationship with them in favor of another agent.
-However, before you do so, you’ll want to be sure you’re not violating the terms of a buyer’s agency agreement if you signed one when you began working with your real estate agent.
+However, before you do, make sure you aren’t not violating the terms of any buyer’s agency agreement you’ve signed.

 What is a buyer’s agent fee?